joonhaim/edupace/README.md

 ## Overview

-EduPace was developed to replicate the behavior of the Medtronic 53401 Temporary External Pacemaker using:
-- A software-based ECG simulator
-- A physical control unit with knobs, LEDs, and display
+EduPace replicates the core behaviour of the Medtronic 53401 Temporary External Pacemaker.
+It combines a browser-based ECG and pacing simulator with a physical control unit that mirrors the real device through knobs, LEDs, and a display.
+The system allows users to practise pacing, sensing, threshold adjustments, and troubleshooting in a safe and interactive environment.

 [**EduPace Project Report**](docs/report.pdf)